GeorgeKaldiris/Genai-Security-Fundamentals/README.md

 Sensitive data disclosure happens when private, confidential, or protected information enters or exits a GenAI system in an unsafe way.

-This topic covers risks related to personal data, raw logs, API keys, tokens, credentials, confidential business documents, and internal system information.
+This topic covers risks related to personal data, raw logs, API keys, tokens, credentials, confidential business documents, source code, and internal system information.

 File: